dushimsam/GSoC-22/README.md

 **i.
 IMPORT LICENSE**

 I created the REST-API to import the uploaded csv-license file into the backend.
-The API also returns the appropriate message if the license file was already imported before to handle the existence of duplicates.
+The API also returns the appropriate message if the license file was already imported before to handle the occurence of duplicates.

 ![image](https://user-images.githubusercontent.com/66276301/188865187-dda353a5-ee31-49c4-aec9-4e8d6a6521ad.png)